marventures/user-dashboard/README.md

 ## Project Overview

-This project is a frontend application designed to manage user authentication and display user statistics.
-It interacts with a backend API to provide a seamless user experience for managing profiles and activities.
+This project is a frontend application designed to manage user information and display user statistics.
+It provides a seamless user experience for managing profiles and activities.

 ### Screenshot